B2B Lead Generation for Tech Companies (18 Strategies 2026)

 Then… Filter by recently posted

-Filtering by recently posted (or posted on LinkedIn within the past 30 days) allows you to reach out to prospects who are active on LinkedIn .
+Filtering by recently posted (or posted on LinkedIn within the past 30 days) allows you to reach out to prospects who are active on LinkedIn.

+( Remember, not everyone is active on the platform.
 If your potential customers are on a different platform, such as Twitter, for example, reach out to them there.

-This is why a multichannel approach is important.
+This is why a multichannel approach is important.)

 You might be thinking… But after I have filtered my list to such an intense degree, I’m only left with a couple of hundred prospects?